A 'no bells and whistles' inverted AeroPress recipe

 put the paper filter on the cap and rinse it with a lot of ‘off the boil’ water

-put 15gr of freshly medium-ground (third AeroPress setting on Wilfa Svart - just below “RO”) coffee inside the inverted AeroPress
+put 15gr of freshly medium-ground (third AeroPress setting on Wilfa Svart - just below “RO”) coffee into the inverted AeroPress

-start the timer and add 215gr of water with circular movements - it should take you approx 30sec
+start the timer and add 215gr of water - it should take you approx 30sec

 at approx 00:35 stir 4-5 times (just like Tim Wendelboe does it) and put the cap on the AeroPress